denn1s/apple-and-lily/Ch. 2 - Karin.md

 Oh no. Those pages were definitely not safe for innocent eyes.

 "Don't!"
-I pretty much shouted, then quickly added, "I mean—don't worry, I got this!"
+I shouted, then quickly added, "I mean—don't worry, I got this!"

 In one frantic motion, I lunged forward, snatching the papers from her hand.
-I scrambled across the floor, grabbing fistfuls of my scattered work, crumpling more than a few sheets in my panic.
+I scrambled across the floor and started jamming the scattered pages together, crumpling more than a few sheets in my panic.
 I shoved the messy bundle back into the binder without looking.

 "Really, it's fine," I said, trying to make my voice sound less unhinged than what I really was.

 Okay.
 Think, Karin, think.
 First take a moment to collect yourself.
+Okay.
 What do normal people do in these situations?

 "Do you... want something to drink?"
 I asked, finally managing to get to my feet and brush myself off.
 "You can wait here."

 I pointed toward the low table in the center of my room.
-The girl looked at it with a flicker of confusion crossing her face.
-She moved toward it and tried to lower herself onto a cushion with stiff movements that screamed, _I have never sat on the floor in my life_.
+The girl looked at it, a flicker of confusion crossing her face.
+She moved toward it and tried to lower herself onto one of the cushions, her stiff movements where screaming, *I have never sat on the floor in my life*.

-As she settled, my eyes landed on the manga she had placed on the table.
-My gaze flicked from the book to her earnest, but still confused face.
+Once she was settled, my eyes landed on the manga she had placed on the table.
+My gaze darted from the book to her earnest, but still unsettled face.
 She said she wanted to learn.
 But starting with this was like trying to learn surfing by jumping into a tsunami.

 Before she could get any ideas, I darted forward, snatched the book off the table, and shoved it back onto a random shelf.
 I grabbed a different one—_First Blossom_, a story so sweet and innocent it was practically a children's book—and put it in front of her.